uw-it-aca/mdot-rest/README.md

     $ git clone https://github.com/uw-it-aca/mdot-rest.git

-Navigate to the develop branch and copy the sample environment variables into your own `.env` file and change if wanted:
+Navigate to the develop branch and copy the sample environment variables into your own `.env` file and change variables if desired:

-    $ cd mdot
+    $ cd mdot-rest
     $ git checkout develop
     $ cp sample.env .env